airbnb/swift/swift.md

 }
 ```

-* **Separate long function declarations with line breaks before each argument.** Also put the open curly brace on the next line so the body is indented correctly.
+* **[2.4](#2.4) Separate long function declarations with line breaks before each argument.** Also put the open curly brace on the next line so the body is indented correctly.

 ```swift
 class MyClass {